-You can use a framework to structure answers in behavioral interviews.
-For example, the STAR model is one of the most common.
-Using the STAR framework, you would structure your answers like this:
+You can use a framework to structure answers for your data science behavioral interviews.
+For example, the STAR method is one of the most common.
+Using the STAR method, you would structure your answers like this:

 Data Science interview questions frameworks don’t have to be this rigid every time.
 Just remember, as a baseline, if you provide an overview of the problem and then go into the details of your approach/how you solved the problem, your answer will be effective.

-Here is an example answer for a behavioral question using the STAR framework:
+Here is an example answer for a behavioral question using the STAR method:

 Tell me about a time when you used data science to inform a business decision.